-This course prepares students for verbal and written communication requirements within the clinical environment and community.
+Professional Communications for the Physical Therapist Assistant prepares students for verbal and written communication requirements within the clinical environment and community.
 Emphasis is placed on understanding and appreciating diverse attitudes regardless of age, gender, culture or socioeconomic status.
 Learning activities on documentation using approved medical terminology and format are integrated into this course while students explore clinical skills and principles developed in subsequent courses.